opensearch-project/documentation-website/_im-plugin/index-transforms/transforms-apis.md

 ### Request body fields

-You can update the following fields:
+You can update the following fields.

 Option | Data Type | Description
 :--- | :--- | :---
-schedule | Object | The schedule the transform job runs on.
+schedule | Object | The schedule for the transform job.
 Contains the fields `interval.start_time`, `interval.period`, and `interval.unit`. start_time | Integer | The Unix epoch start time of the transform job. period | Integer | How often to execute the transform job. unit | String | The unit of time associated with the execution period.
 Available options are `Minutes`, `Hours`, and `Days`. description | Integer | Describes the transform job. page_size | Integer | The number of buckets IM processes and indexes concurrently.
-Higher number means better performance but requires more memory.
+A higher number results in better performance, but it requires more memory.
 If your machine runs out of memory, IM automatically adjusts this field and retries until the operation succeeds.

 #### Sample Request